augustinecyr/foose/README.md

 7. Creating a Service to reach the API.
 8. Displaying desired outcome on a HTML using ThymeLeaf.
 9. Testing if redis is working and storing payload.
+10. Manage to successfully display & navigate to twitter.html *Image display still in progress*